 The most important component of the Santa Hot Cocoa Bags are the Clear Cellophane Cone Shaped Treat & Favor Bags

-Next, I poured roughly 2 tablespoons of crushed peppermints in the bag.
+Next, I poured roughly 2 tablespoons of crushed peppermints into the bag.
 The measurements for everything I filled the bag with are give-or-take; the fun part of DIY is you can tweak everything to make it uniquely yours!

 To easily crush peppermint candy, use a hammer or the flat side of a meat mallet and pound the candy on a sturdy countertop or flat surface until crushed.